nightroman/Helps/README.md

 **Step 1:**
 Helps is distributed as the NuGet package [Helps](https://www.nuget.org/packages/Helps).
-Download it to the current location as the directory *"Helps"* by this PowerShell command:

-    Invoke-Expression "& {$((New-Object Net.WebClient).DownloadString('https://github.com/nightroman/PowerShelf/raw/master/Save-NuGetTool.ps1'))} Helps"

-Alternatively, download it by NuGet tools or [directly](http://nuget.org/api/v2/package/Helps).
+Download it by NuGet tools or [directly](http://nuget.org/api/v2/package/Helps).
 In the latter case save it as *".zip"* and unzip.
 Use the package subdirectory *"tools"*.

-Copy *Helps.ps1* and one of its help files *Helps-Help.xml* to a directory included in the system path.
-Then the script can be dot-sourced from the command line or scripts just by name:

-    .
-Helps.ps1

-Alternatively, *Helps.ps1* and *Helps-Help.xml* can be located anywhere, say, in *C:/Scripts/Helps*.
-Then the script should be dot-sourced using its path:

-    .
-C:/Scripts/Helps/Helps.ps1
+Consider to add this directory to the path.

 **Step 2:**
 Choose the command, for example *My-Command* cmdlet from *MyModule*, and make